Online Enrollment for Summer 2021 and Fall 2021

 9. It is past the date that reserved spots should be available but I still can't enroll.
 What's the problem?

-Most likely you are trying to get enrolled into a 2nd minimester course that begins in March.
-Those courses remain reserved until March 15, 2021 as indicated above, as we have new online students who begin our program at the minimester.
+Most likely you are trying to get enrolled into a 2nd minimester course that begins in March or October.
+Those courses remain reserved until early March or October as indicated above, as we have new online students who begin our program at the minimester.